Expansion for a Fundamental Solution of Laplace's Equation in Flat-Ring Cyclide Coordinates: Introduction

 Flat-ring coordinates are a special instance of so-called cyclidic coordinate systems.
-In these systems the coordinate surfaces are of order 4 (they are zero sets of polynomials of degree $4$ in the Cartesian coordinates $x,y,z$).
-This is in contrast to quadric coordinate systems in which the coordinate surfaces have order 2 (like spherical coordinates.)
-B\^{o}cher \cite{Bocher} listed quadric and cyclidic coordinate systems in which Laplace's equation can be solved using separation of variables in his book ``Ueber die Reihenentwicklungen der Potentialtheorie" published in 1894.
-We can also find these quadric and cyclidic coordinates systems in Miller's book \cite[Table 14 on page 164, Table 17 on page 210]{Miller}.
+In these systems the coordinate surfaces are of order 4 (they are zero sets of polynomials of degree $4$ in the Cartesian coordinates $x$, $y$, $z$).
+This is in contrast to quadric coordinate systems in which the coordinate surfaces have order 2 (like spherical coordinates).
+B\^{o}cher \cite{Bocher} listed quadric and cyclidic coordinate systems in which Laplace's equation can be solved using separation of variables in his book ``\"{U}ber die Reihenentwicklungen der Potentialtheorie" published in 1894.
+We~can also find these quadric and cyclidic coordinates systems in Miller's book \cite[Tables 14 on~p.~164 and~17 on~p.~210]{Miller}.
 The quadric coordinates are Cartesian, cylindrical, parabolic cylindrical, elliptic cylindrical, spherical, prolate spheroidal, oblate spheroidal, parabolic, paraboloidal, sphero-conal, and ellipsoidal coordinates.
 The cyclidic coordinates are flat-ring cyclide, flat-disk cyclide, bi-cyclide, cap-cyclide, and 5-cyclide coordinates.
-In the quadric systems we can choose $R=1$ in \eqref{1:R} but this is not possible in the cyclidic systems.
+In the quadric systems we can choose $R=1$ in~\eqref{1:R} but this is not possible in the cyclidic systems.
 In several of these coordinate systems the expansion of the fundamental solution is known; see \cite{Blimkeetal2008,CohlVolkcyclide2,Heine,MorseFeshbach}.

-Let us consider the simplest cyclidic coordinate system, the toroidal coordinate system.
-As we show in Section 7.1 flat-ring coordinates reduce to toroidal coordinates in a limiting case.
-Toroidal coordinates \cite[\S 8.10]{Lebedev} are given by
+Let us consider {perhaps the simplest rotationally-invariant cyclidic coordinate system which ${\mathcal R}$-separates Laplace's equation in three-dimensions}, the toroidal coordinate system.
+As we show in Section~\ref{toroidal} flat-ring coordinates reduce to toroidal coordinates in a limiting case.
+Toroidal coordinates \cite[Section~8.10]{Lebedev} are given by

 where $\tau>0$, $-\pi<\phi,\psi\le \pi$.
-The coordinate surfaces $\tau={\rm constant}$ are tori, i.e.
+The coordinate surfaces $\tau={\rm constant}$ are tori, i.e.,

-The coordinate surfaces $\psi={\rm constant}$ are spherical bowls, i.e.
+The coordinate surfaces $\psi={\rm constant}$ are spherical bowls, i.e.,